cyberytti/CodeSqueeze/README.md

 <div align="center">

-### Ever tried to upload an entire codebase to a chatbot, only to hit the dreaded context limit error? 😩
+### Ever tried to upload an entire codebase to a chatbot, and hit the context limit error? 😩

 **CodeSqueeze is the answer!** It intelligently scans your project, bundles all your source code into a single, optimized text file, and gets it ready for any AI chatbot.
 Provide full project context to models like **Qwen**, **Claude**, or **GPT** with zero hassle.
 </div>

 -----